Effective Date: October 20, 2014 - What’s new »

 |Email addresses of Business account Administrators and end users||To support the Evernote Business account and communicate with account Administrators and end users.|

-If you use our Web Clipper or Clearly browser extensions:
+If you use our Web Clipper or Clearly browser extensions or "Save to Evernote" widget:

 |We collect||Why we collect it|